Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Modeling assumptions

 \section{Modeling assumptions}

-Assumptions play a critical role in shaping the design of \gls{abk:amod} algorithms.
-They complete the model by narrowing the scope of potential use cases for the proposed methodology.
-In this section, we discuss the core assumptions commonly made in \gls{abk:amod} research to highlight the gap between the experimental setup and real-world scenarios.
-Clearly specifying these assumptions in the research presentation is essential for effective benchmarking and comparisons between different works.
+Assumptions play a central role in shaping \gls{abk:amod} algorithms by completing the model and delimiting their intended use cases.
+This section reviews common assumptions in \gls{abk:amod} research to highlight gaps between experimental setups and real-world deployments.
+Clearly specifying these assumptions is essential for meaningful benchmarking.